 The training plan development process is continuous.
-It begins with identifying a realistic career objective and training needs for the student and continues throughout the entire HQWBL experience with revising the plan according to the changing needs of the employer.
+It begins with identifying a realistic career objective and training needs for the student and continues throughout the entire CTE HQWBL experience with revising the plan according to the changing needs of the employer.

 The training plan should contain items in three categories: